Skip to content

 • On which hosts the playbook should be executed?

-• Which directives are defined in this playbook?
+• Which directives are defined in the below playbook?

 • How do we define variables?